rhyolight/numenta-web/packages/numenta.com/pages/company/events/2018/02/05/janelia-neurotheory-seminar.md

 ---
 author: Jeff Hawkins
-description: Speaking at the Howard Hughes Medical Institute's Neurotheory Seminar Series at Janelia, Jeff Hawkins will be presenting our latest research progress in his talk titled, "Have We Missed Most of What the Neocortex Does?
-Allocentric Location as the Basis of Perception."
+description: 'Speaking at the Howard Hughes Medical Institute's Neurotheory Seminar Series at Janelia, Jeff Hawkins will be presenting our latest research progress in his talk titled, "Have We Missed Most of What the Neocortex Does?
+Allocentric Location as the Basis of Perception."'
 date: 2018/02/05
 event:
   what: "Have We Missed Most of What the Neocortex Does?
 Allocentric Location as the Basis of Perception"